youtype/boto3_stubs_docs/mypy_boto3_storagegateway/client.md

 ### list_file_shares

-Gets a list of the file shares for a specific file gateway, or the list of file shares that belong to the calling user account.
+Gets a list of the file shares for a specific S3 File Gateway, or the list of file shares that belong to the calling user account.

 Type annotations for `boto3.client("storagegateway").list_file_shares` method.